Tearnote/gamecraft-website/README.md

 ## Attribution

-No frameworks are used.
 All external code snippets are attributed inline.

 Stock images: